IABTechLab/uid2docs/api/v1/endpoints/get-token-refresh.md

 | `refresh_expires` | double | The UNIX timestamp (in milliseconds) that indicates when the refresh token expires. |

-For response status values, see [Response Status Codes](../../../api/README.md#response-status-codes).
+For response status values, see [Response Structure and Status Codes](../README.md#response-structure-and-status-codes).